ASPP/pelita/doc/source/writing_player.rst

 `pelita.datamodel.Team`:
     In capture-the-flag each ``Bot`` belongs to a ``Team``.
-The team stores the indices of its bot, the score, the team name etc..
+The team stores the homezone of a team and its score.

 `pelita.datamodel.Maze`:
-    Data structure that stores the maze or layout, i.e. where walls and food are.
+    Data structure that stores the maze or layout, i.e. where walls are.

 `pelita.game_master.GameMaster`:
     Controller object that asks players for moves and updates the ``Universe``.